How to put together the perfect farmers market basket without meal planning

 Root veggies add crunch to all kinds of meals and can easily be swapped for one another in stir fries, salads, and roasted dishes.
 We’re talking carrots, beets, turnips, radishes, and more.

 They also last a long time, which makes them especially forgiving if your week does not go exactly as planned.
+Plus, many fit well into stir fry.
+Our pantry-friendly homemade stir fry sauce recipe makes it easy to whip up something delicious on short notice (subs encouraged!)

-Hearty brassicas (the cabbage family)
+Brassicas (the cabbage family)

 Grab 1–2 brassica family crops to bring substance and bulk to your basket.

 This is one of the most commonly grown crop families because these vegetables are versatile, satisfying, and built into many of the staple recipes we rely on.
-They also tend to be dense and a good value at the market, especially if you already enjoy cooking with them.

 You might see: